wskel/navhider/README.md

 6. Launch the app on the device.

 7. Use the toggle switch in the app to hide or show the navigation pill / gesture hint.
+Lock and unlock the device to apply changes.

 ## Note